 Multiple Tools and Approaches

-Master Locators has an extensive history of using multiple tools to retrieve the necessary level of data specific to a SUE project:
+Master Locators has an extensive history of using multiple tools to retrieve the necessary level of data specific to a subsurface engineering project:

-- Our state of the art ground penetrating radar equipment is used to locate metallic and non-metallic underground utilities, including: Fiber Optic, PVC, HDPE and more.
+- Our state of the art ground penetrating radar equipment (GPR) is used to locate metallic and non-metallic underground utilities, including: Fiber Optic, PVC, HDPE, and more.

 - Our electromagnetic induction tools help to locate metallic underground utilities not detectable by GPR.

 - After the existing utilities are designated, the next step is to verify their locations at all points of interest, and whenever the new proposed utility route crosses an existing utility.
-Our Hydro-Vac and Air-Vac vacuum excavation trucks are used to expose utilities for collecting accurate depth information critical for designated utility crossings - Vacuum excavation virtually eliminates the risk of damaging underground utilities and is especially useful in areas of high utility congestion or in confined spaces.
+Our Hydro and Air vacuum excavation trucks are used to expose utilities for collecting accurate depth information critical for designated utility crossings.
+Vacuum excavation virtually eliminates the risk of damaging underground utilities and is especially useful in areas of high utility congestion or in confined spaces.

 Why Worry about Subsurface Utility Engineering?

-SUE Support is vital in the planning and design phase of a project, playing a crucial role in preventing interference's between projects and underground features.
-Implementing Subsurface Utility Engineering Support early in the design phase of a project virtually eliminates costs associated with project delays and change orders due to unexpected encounters with underground utilities.
+Subsurface Utility Engineering Support is vital in the planning and design phase of a project, playing a crucial role in preventing interference between projects and underground features.
+Implementing subsurface engineering early in the design phase of a project virtually eliminates costs associated with project delays and change orders due to unexpected encounters with underground utilities.
 It is most helpful when implemented in the beginning stages of a project as a preventative measure and to ensure the safety of all workers.

 The utility standard does not require a certain level of utility data, however, best practices suggest obtaining at least Level B data on any project that will require subsurface penetrations and Level A data on any designed utility crossing.